Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

 ## Accessing the RGW

 There are multiple interfaces available to access the device - Serial ports, Ethernet and Cellular (if you buy the Multitech Conduit with Cellular antenna).
-Assuming that you are able to access (by watching the Mulitech links above or you have or solved your selves) to your RGW by an **SSH** and the **Web Interface**, the steps to follow are detailed in the following sections:
+Assuming that you are able to access (by watching the Mulitech links above or you have  solved your selves) to your RGW by an **SSH** and the **Web Interface**, the steps to follow are detailed in the following sections:

 If you relate to the [Architecture] page, our focus is on the two components as shown in the figure below: